Rory3140/workout-tracker/README.md

 # Workout App

-Welcome to our Un-named Workout App repository.
+Welcome to our second Un-named Workout App repository(we had to nuke the first one and copy over).
 This project is a fitness-focused application designed to help users track their workouts, set goals, and stay motivated to achieve their fitness milestones.
 Built with modern tools and technologies, this app aims to provide a seamless and engaging user experience.

 ## Table of Contents